 Fast forward past a sampling of other educational events and a changing community over a decade and The Women’s Fund Forum, as it is known today, was born in 2012.
 The featured topic would have never been imagined 25 years ago: Human Trafficking in Tennessee.

 The #MeToo movement and countless national stories on sexual assault bring the conversations home when Middle Tennessee women ask, what is the reality of sexual assault in our community?
-The Women’s Fund will gather experts to discuss the local environment and resources to support those impacted by sexual assault on November 12, 2019.
+The Women’s Fund gathered experts in 2019 to discuss the local environment and resources to support those impacted by sexual assault.